-When you check into a hotel or motel, you expect to receive clean and safe accommodations.
+When you check into a hotel or motel in Washington, DC, bed bug bites are not what you expected.
+You expect to receive clean and safe accommodations.
 Unfortunately, some hotels fail to meet proper standards, which can lead to bed bug infestations.

 How to Check a Hotel Room for Bed Bugs in D.C.